ParallelMaths/parallel/pages/7-04-sundogs-random-dots.md

 Let’s give it a go and find out what happens.

 Let’s encode the word BAT by multiplying by 2.
-BAT is first turned into the numbers 1 ¦ 0 ¦ 19.
+First, turn BAT into numbers: 1 ¦ 0 ¦ 19.

 If we multiply each number by 2, then the result is 2 ¦ 0 ¦ 38, but we don’t allow numbers bigger than 25, because our alphabet only stretches from 0 to 25.
 Therefore, we subtract 26 from 38, and the result is 2 ¦ 0 ¦ 12, which translates to the letters CAM.